And now, in the interests of truthfulness:

-1. Name one thing in English and another in another language.
+1. Never name one thing in English and another in another language.

 2. Never create a character with long hair.